-Students who want to pursue majors within this interest area tend to be expressive, independent, less structured or predictable.
+Students who want to pursue majors within communications and humanities tend to be expressive, independent, less structured or predictable.

 They are interested in foreign languages, architecture, history, media and graphic design and are intrigued by patterns and finding connections between disparate things.
 They are able to synthesize information to tell stories through words, photos, video, and graphics.
 Sound like you?